browserengineering/book/book/scheduling-and-threading.md

 Another point: the global interpreter lock doesn't save us from race conditions for shared data structures.
 In particular, the Python interpreter on a thread may yield between bytecode operations at any time.
-So the locks we added are still useful, because race coditions such as reading and writing sequentially from the same Python variable and getting locally-inconsistent results (because the other thread modified it in the meantime) are still possible.
+So the locks we added are still useful, because race conditions such as reading and writing sequentially from the same Python variable and getting locally-inconsistent results (because the other thread modified it in the meantime) are still possible.
 And in fact, while debugging the code for this chapter, I encountered this kind of